 Sleep is so important.
 Do whatever you can to get enough of it.
-Use black out shades to keep your bedroom dark, use a white noise machine or noise-canceling headphones.
+Use black-out shades to keep your bedroom dark, use a white noise machine or noise-canceling headphones.

 Keep stress in check

-Not only does stress prolong and worsen depression, it can also trigger or contribute to a whole host of health issues including chronic inflammation and all the unwanted effects that come with that.
+Not only does stress prolong and aggravate depression, it can also trigger or contribute to a whole host of health issues including chronic inflammation and all the unwanted effects that come with that.
 Practice relaxation techniques to reduce your stress and depression.
 A daily relaxation practice can help relieve symptoms of depression, reduce your stress, boost feelings of joy and also improve your well-being.
 Try yoga, deep stretching, and forward fold, relax your muscles, go get a massage, go for a walk, use your oils, read a book, or go outside and listen to the birds and wind go through trees.
 Take some time for yourself.